The Complete Guide to Singapore Expat Health Insurance

 Now, on to You

 Look for a policy that gives you flexibility.
-Expats frequently have to change their lives in very short time frames, so you want a policy that can adapt with you.
-Many expats really like the Cigna Global Insurance plan because it gives you the flexibility to pick what you are covered for and as a company it comes with a strong reputation for excellent service and a good global network of health care coverage.
+Expats frequently have to change their lives in very short time frames, so you want a policy that can change with you.
+Many expats really like the Cigna Global Insurance plan because it gives you the flexibility to pick what you are covered for, and the company comes with a strong reputation for excellent service and a good global network of health care coverage.

 Last but not least, consider where you have come from and where you are going.
-Many US expats feel comfortable with a GeoBlue Xplorer plan because it is designed specifically for US citizens abroad (or international citizens living in the US but that’s not relevant to you if you’ve read this far as you’ll be living in Singapore) and gives them coverage for healthcare back in the US, perfect for those long Summer or Fall trips back home.
+Many US expats feel comfortable with a GeoBlue Xplorer plan because it is designed specifically for US citizens abroad and gives them coverage for healthcare back in the US, perfect for those long summer or fall trips back home.

 As a footnote, please remember health care costs change regularly as do your family needs.
 Don’t just put the health care insurance plan in a drawer and forget about it, remember to do an annual check that it is still covering what you need and make adjustments accordingly.